aastha51551/aastha51551/README.md

   *glitches*

 You’ve just wandered into the GitHub of Astha.
 Someone who once set out to study Chemical Engineering (forcibly), but somewhere between equations and heat exchangers, fell in love with robots, and coding.
-She is powered almost entirely by curiosity and dangerously strong coffee.
+She is powered almost entirely by curiosity, deadlines and dangerously strong coffee.
 Her projects live on the thrilling edge between “genius” and “please don’t crashhhh.”
-She believes tech should be smart, and occasionally silly.
 </p>